 During the one-week design sprint, I organized and led a one-day ideation workshop with nine team members (UX researcher, UX designers, engineers, and project managers), following the Google design sprint framework.

 We started with some lightning talks and HMWs (How Might We), where I and other team members presented key findings from the main study we ran in the summer, thinking of directions to explore with the rest of the team.
 Then, we went into ideation with several rounds of Crazy 4s (not 8s, because we had more than one specific area to explore!)
 And finally, we all discussed and prioritized what concepts to work on.

 Testing and followup study

 Working at Google was an incredible and challenging experience.
-I was able to do so much in just a little less than four months!
+I was able to do so much in just a little less than four months, also thanks to a great team!
 I used different methods in my project, going from desk research to seeing study insights turn into possible new features.
 I learned how to collaborate with and involve other stakeholders throughout the research process, when to ask for their help, and how to present research findings in a clear, compelling, and actionable way.